mrhhyu/tensorflow_fedora/README.md

    make clean && make
    ./mnistCUDNN
    ```
-   If cuDNN is properly installed and running on your Linux system, you will see a message similar to the following: **Test passed!**
+   If cuDNN is properly installed and running on your Linux system, you will see a long message with **Test passed!** at the end.

 4. Install python 3.8 (`sudo dnf install python38`)